Weizhi-T/SoloShuttlePose/README.md

 # Introduction

 Lightweight singles badminton player posture, court detection tool.
 The framework has a small amount of code and is easy to modify.
 You can use this tool to get the shuttle player's pose data in competition easily!
-It means you'll be able to analyze player play more easily using AI methods .
+It means you'll be able to analyze player play more easily using AI methods.

 # Functions implemented